-Modules that allow agencies to manage reports they receive from grantees on human subjects and clinical trials; reports they receive from institutions on any financial conflicts of interest involving their principal investigators; and reports required from grantees to close out a grant.
+Modules that allow agencies to manage reports they receive from recipients on human subjects and clinical trials; reports they receive from institutions on any financial conflicts of interest involving their principal investigators; and reports required from recipients to close out a grant.

 The HSS system is a shared system that enables grant recipients to electronically report and update their data on human subjects and clinical trials to NIH; and for NIH agency staff to monitor and manage the data for compliance.eRA Module: Financial Conflict of Interest (FCOI)